Showing posts with label Meroitic Kingdom. Show all posts

 Sudan is the Origin of Humanity, Says Oxford Study

-ACCORDING to the article below, everybody alive today came from one African country, Sudan.
-Also, an excerpt from World History says: "Kush was a kingdom in northern Africa in the region corresponding to modern-day Sudan.
+ACCORDING to the two articles copied here below, everybody alive today came from one African country, Sudan.
+Note that an excerpt from World History says: "Kush was a kingdom in northern Africa in the region corresponding to modern-day Sudan.
 The larger region around Kush (later referred to as Nubia) was inhabited c.
 8,000 BCE but The Kingdom of Kush rose much later."

 _______________________________